ikalogic/docs/docs/la-api/sp209/sp209_types.md

 sidebar_position: 1
 ---

-# SP209 API - Structures, Enums, and Defines
+# SP209 API Types and Structures

 This document provides an overview of the key **structures, enums, and defines** used in the SP209 API.